pdiakumis/rock/README.md

 `rock` is an R package that (hopefully) helps with the day to day bioinformatics life at UMCCR (UniMelb Centre for Cancer Research).

+You can do the following:

+  - Create circos plots using structural variant calls from Manta, and copy number variant calls from FACETS or CNVkit.

 ## Installation

 You can install the development version of `rock` from